How To Start Building Passive Income For Financial Independence

 Before we dive into where you should start from, it is important to be clear about some realities about passive income:

 - Passive income is not 100% passive.
-Whatever activity you end up earning passive income from will always demand some maintenance time from you.
+Whatever activity you end up making passive income from will always demand some maintenance time from you.

-- If you aren’t patient, then you should completely give up right now on the idea of earning passive income.
+- If you aren’t patient, then you should completely give up right now on the idea of making passive income.
 It will not happen overnight.

 - Passive income types are not all equal.
 Some such as property income is much harder to execute due to the capital outlay required.
 Whereas, online businesses mostly require low capital input and have lower tax burdens.

-- Earning passive income is available to everyone, although not everyone will take the initiative to pursue it.
+- Making passive income is available to everyone, although not everyone will take the initiative to pursue it.